 If you are looking for experience in conservation or fundraising, you may be interested to know that we occasionally offer volunteer placements in our London office.

-Although we don't have any specific vacancies at present, please click here to view an please click here for an example of a previous office volunteer vacancy.
+For general office volunteering please click here for an example of a previous office volunteer vacancy .
 Opportunities are dependent on work load and desk space available in the office.
-Please contact firstname.lastname@example.org if you have any particular skills or ideas that you would like to share through volunteering.
+Please contact email@example.com if you have any particular skills or ideas that you would like to share through volunteering.

 If you are interested in volunteering at one of Save the Rhino's events then please e-mail firstname.lastname@example.org.
 Tasks include helping to set up the event, selling raffle tickets, selling merchandise, clearing up after the event etc.